SAMNaqvi1212/SAMNaqvi1212/README.md

 - 👋 Hi, I’m @SAMNaqvi1212
 - 👀 I’m interested in Data Science and Machine Learning
 - 🌱 I’m currently learning Deep Learning and Reinforcement Learning
-- 💞️ I’m looking to collaborate on anything ranging from Reinfrocement Learning to deep learning to ML to api designs
+- 💞️ I’m looking to collaborate on anything ranging from Reinforcement Learning to deep learning to ML to api designs
 - 📫 How to reach me just mail me at alimashoud5@gmail.com

 <!---